Staying fit and healthy will never go out of style, but how we achieve our wellness goals are always evolving…

 “When we are in touch with this wisdom, we live in a relaxed and alert awareness where healing just happens.”

-Reiki and yoga — together?
-Yep!
+And reiki and yoga — together?
+The ultimate healing experience.

-Michelle’s response?
+Her response?
 Combining reiki with yoga.

 Offering a unique blend of “hands-on reiki healing and yin yoga,” she’s noticed a “huge surge in popularity for it.”

 More yoga trends?
 Yes!